olegzilberman/samplecode/README.md

 # samplecode
-general samples -- current project.
+BlueStone -- current project.
 App connects to Pixabay and displays images in an infinte scroll view.

 The other projects are non-functionall